lintool/guide/coding-style.md

 + Two space indent, otherwise standard conventions.

+### Command-Line Options

-**Command-line options:** Java breaks the UNIX convention and is a total mess.
+Java breaks the UNIX convention and is a total mess.
 For example, `-classpath` and `--class-path` both work (although the first is much more common).
 For command-line programs written in Java, we try to maintain consistency to Java options: